-Waypoints may also be quickly created from the map display, which allows you to 'point and shoot' at any map position to create a new waypoint.
+Waypoints may also be quickly created from the map display, which allows you to "point and shoot" at any map position to create a new waypoint.

-To create a new waypoint graphically:
+To create a new waypoint on the map:

-- 1. Use the keypad to move the cursor to the desired map position.
+- Use the keypad to move the cursor to the desired map position.
 If you want to create the new waypoint at an on-screen navaid, highlight the navaid on the map display. - 2.
-Press EDIT ENTER - 3.
-To accept the waypoint with the default name, symbol and comment, press are creating a waypoint at an on-screen navaid, the default symbol and comment will automatically reflect the selected navaid's name and symbol. - 4.
-To change the name, symbol or comment, highlight the appropriate field and press - After entering and confirming your changes, move the field highlight back to the 'Done?' prompt and press
+Press ENTER. - To change the name, symbol or comment, highlight the appropriate field and press